doctrine/orm/docs/en/reference/annotations-reference.rst

 -  **targetEntity**: FQCN of the referenced target entity.
 Can be the unqualified class name if both classes are in the same namespace.
+   When typed properties are used it is inherited from PHP type.
    *IMPORTANT:* No leading backslash!

 Optional attributes: